brendanpshea/computing_concepts_python/README.md

 [Open In Colab](https://colab.research.google.com/github/brendanpshea/computing_concepts_python/blob/main/IntroCS_12_NeuralNets.ipynb)
 Learn about neural networks and build a simple one using Python.

+## Case Studies

+This textbook is complemented by a collection of case studies that delve deeper into the foundational concepts of computer science.
+The case studies examine real-world examples, historical developments, and ethical considerations to provide students with a holistic understanding of key topics.
+Topics include cybersecurity, open-source software, abstraction, programming paradigms, artificial intelligence, and more.

+For a detailed list of case studies and their descriptions, refer to the [case studies README](https://github.com/brendanpshea/computing_concepts_python/tree/main/case_studies).

 ## Interactive Learning Tools

 ### PyQuiz